Noel Leeming store ram-raided in Botany, Auckland

 A Noel Leeming store in east Auckland is the latest to be hit in a ram raid.

-Police were called to the store on Ti Rakau Drive Botany Town Centre at 10pm last night.
+Police were called to the store on Ti Rakau Drive in Botany Town Centre at 10pm last night.

 Footage from the scene showed the car still smashed into the front of the store.